What is a Flat Tax?

 Flat Tax vs. Progressive Tax

-The progressive tax system is the opposite of regressive and flat tax systems.
-In this tax system, a high tax rate is charged on high-income earners while the low-income earners are charged a lower tax rate.
+The progressive tax system – In this tax system, a high tax rate is charged on high-income earners while the low-income earners are charged a lower tax rate.
 The progressive tax system is used in most countries, including the United States, and it is considered a more just tax system.

 In the US (as of 2018), a person earning an annual taxable income under $9,275 pays a 10% income tax, while those earning above $500,000 are charged 37% income tax.
 The progressive tax system is designed to ease the tax burden on low-income earners; the burden is shifted to high-income earners with a large amount of income to spend.